turingschool-examples/treehouse-driven-development/README.md

   * location
   * isBooked (default to false)
 * Have the following functionality:
   Be able to go on sale.
-Passing in a percentage to this method should decrease the price property by that percent
+Passing in a number to this method should decrease the price property by that percent

  _Write the tests first, and then move on to your implementation code!_